crhamiltonj/vimwiki/javascript_module_pattern.md

 # Module Pattern

-The module pattern allows you to create objects that keeps some data or methods private while allowing other data and methds to be public.
+The module pattern allows you to create objects that keeps some data or methods private while allowing other data and methods to be public.
 It does this using [IIFE](javascript_functions_objects.md#Immediately_Invoked_Function_Expressions) and [closures](javascript_functions_objects.md#Closures).

 ```javascript
 var budgetController = (function() {